Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Just outside the town of Spoleto—easily recognized by the massive Albornoz Fortress rising high above it—you join an easy, scenic bike path leading into the Nera Valley.
 See for yourself why this region is renowned for its breathtaking gorges.

-Leave the bike path at a mountain pass reaching 2,100 feet in elevation and enjoy an exhilarating descent into Sant’Anatolia di Narco, where another Umbrian treasure awaits: the Abbey of Saints Felice and Mauro.
-Tucked into a tranquil hamlet, this 12th-century former monastery is built on the legendary site where a Syrian refugee is said to have slain a dragon.
+Leave the bike path at a mountain pass reaching 2,400 feet in elevation and enjoy an exhilarating descent into Sant’Anatolia di Narco, where another Umbrian treasure awaits: the Abbey of Saints Felice and Mauro.
+Tucked into a tranquil hamlet, this 12th-century former monastery is built on the legendary site where a Syrian monk is said to have slain a dragon.
 Admire its beautiful rose window, ancient frescoes, and dramatic views.

 Back in the saddle, continue the final miles into Scheggino, a quiet and picturesque village perched above the Nera River.
 You’ll have time to stroll this picture-postcard town before visiting the Truffle Museum.
 Umbria—particularly the Nera Valley—is famous for its truffles, and here you can learn all about this prized delicacy.